Kotti/kotti_user_manual/docs/editing_content/views.rst

 Creating Links
 --------------

 You often want to make links from one document to another.
-This is easy.
 When adding or editing the body of a document, select the word or phrase that you would like to make into a link, then click the button to add a link, then browse the website to find the target document for the link.
 Kotti will immediately format the link.
 You can use the same procedure to add a link to an external web page, pasting in the URL of the external web page.

 We need to add a link to our "Fruits" document in the "About" document.
 We do this by clicking on "About," then clicking "Edit" in the editor bar: